huggingface/huggingface_hub/docs/adding-a-library.md

+---
+title: Adding your Library
+---

-# Integrating a library within the Hub
+# Integrating your library to the Hub

+## Introduction

 The Hugging Face Hub aims to facilitate the sharing of machine learning models, checkpoints, and artifacts.
 This endeavor starts with the integration of its tool stack within downstream libraries, and we're happy to announce  the fruitful collaboration between Hugging Face and spaCy, AllenNLP, and Timm, among many other incredible libraries.

-> For a full list of supported libraries see [the following table](https://github.com/huggingface/huggingface_hub/blob/96e49483ace685cf526492b248ba3341bc1b1564/docs/libraries.md).
+**For a full list of supported libraries, see [the following table](/docs/libraries).**

 We believe the Hub is a step in the correct direction for several reasons.
 It offers:

 - Free model hosting for libraries and their users.
 Custom plans exist for users wishing to keep their models  private but keep the ease of use.
 - Built-in file versioning, even with very large files, thanks to a git-based approach.
 - Hosted inference API for all models publicly available.
-- In-browser widgets to play with the uploaded models.
+- In-browser widgets to play with the uploaded models (you can read more about the widgets [here](/docs#whats-a-widget)).

 Thanks to these, we hope to achieve true shareability across the machine learning ecosystem, reproducibility, and the ability to offer simple solutions directly from the browser.
-To that end, we're looking to make it very simple to integrate the hub within downstream libraries or standalone machine learning models.
+To that end, we're looking to make it very simple to integrate the Hub within downstream libraries or standalone machine learning models.

+In order to provide help in the integration, feel free to open an issue in the Hub [repository](https://github.com/huggingface/huggingface_hub) so we can track and discuss about the process.

-The approach can be split in three different steps detailed below:
+The approach can be split in three different steps:

-- The "downstream" approach: downloading files from the hub so that they may be used simply locally.
+1. The "downstream" approach: downloading files from the Hub so that they may be used easily locally from your library.
-- The "upstream" approach: creating repositories and uploading files to the hub directly from your library.
+2. The "upstream" approach: creating repositories and uploading files to the Hub directly from your library.
-- Setting up the inference API for uploaded models.
+3. Setting up the inference API for uploaded models, allowing users to try out the models directly in the browser.

-Before getting started, we recommend you first [create a HuggingFace account](https://huggingface.co/join).
-This will create a namespace on which you can create repositories, and to which you can upload files to.
+Before getting started, we recommend you first [create a Hugging Face account](/join).
+This will create a namespace on which you can create repositories and to which you can upload files to.
+If your library already has a set of pretrained models, you can create an organization where users would find the canonical models.

 Once your account is created, jump to your environment with the `huggingface_hub` library installed and log in: